City, County, State, and Federal COVID-19 Pages

-- The North Texas Behavioral Health Authority (NTBHA) has a dedicated line to provide support within our community as we work through this difficult time.
+- The North Texas Behavioral Health Authority (NTBHA) has a dedicated line to provide support.
 Individuals can contact the 24/7 COVID-19 Mental Health Support Line at 833-251-7544.
 Those needing support outside of the COVID-19 crisis can still contact NTBHA 24/7 Crisis Line at, 866-260-8000.
 Learn more here.

-- The Metrocare Coronavirus Support Line is available from 8am-5pm, Monday-Friday for those Dallas County residents experiencing high anxiety or depression during these turbulent times.
+- The Metrocare Coronavirus Support Line is available from 8am-5pm, Monday-Friday for those Dallas County residents.
 The Metrocare Dallas County Coronavirus Support Line is 214-743-1215.
 Learn more here.

 - For veterans in crisis – please call the Veterans Administration Crisis Line at 1-800-273-8255 and Press 1 or text 838255.
 Support for the deaf and hard of hearing: 1-800-799-4889.

-- The Elizabeth Dole Foundation, a non-profit, is offering the Respite Relief for Military and Veteran Caregivers Program.
-The no-cost program may help with ensuring access to short-term relief for primary veteran caregivers.
+- The Elizabeth Dole Foundation, a non-profit, is offering a free Respite Relief for Military and Veteran Caregivers program.
 Learn more here.

-Unemployment Benefits Services – If your employment has been affected by the coronavirus (COVID-19), you may apply for benefits either online using Texas Workforce Commission (TWC) Unemployment Benefits Services or by calling TWC’s Tele-Center at 800-939-6631 Sunday-Saturday – 7am-7pm.
-Please note that per the TWC, “a delay in filing will not impact the benefits you receive, your benefits are tied to your date of layoff, not filing date.”
+- Unemployment Benefits Services – If your employment has been affected by the coronavirus (COVID-19), you may apply for benefits either online using Texas Workforce Commission (TWC) Unemployment Benefits Services or by calling TWC’s Tele-Center at 800-939-6631 Sunday-Saturday – 7am-7pm.
 If you are having trouble getting in touch with TWC, you may contact my office to request assistance with your claim.

-– The TWC launched an automated virtual assistant to help Texans sign up for unemployment insurance.
+– The TWC has an automated virtual assistant to help Texans sign up for unemployment insurance.
 The artificial intelligence-enabled chatbot can instantly answer many of the most common questions about the UI process.